Outscraper: Pricing, Reviews, Features, and the Best Alternatives in 2026

 What Is Outscraper?

-The Google Maps scraper is Outscraper's flagship product.
-It extracts business names, addresses, phone numbers, websites, ratings, categories, and geographic coordinates at scale.
-You run jobs through the no-code web dashboard at app.outscraper.cloud or automate them through the Outscraper API with single-key authentication and webhook callbacks.
-Real-time per-result lookups are available on a smaller subset of endpoints at higher cost; most jobs run as batch processing.
-Outscraper handles IP rotation, proxy management, and anti-bot technologies internally.
+The Google Maps scraper is their flagship app.
+It pulls business names, addresses, phone numbers, websites, ratings, categories, and coordinates.
+You run jobs from the no-code dashboard at app.outscraper.cloud, or automate them through the API with single-key authentication and webhook callbacks.
+Real-time per-result lookups exist on a smaller set of endpoints at higher cost, but most jobs run in batch.
+Outscraper handles IP rotation, proxies, and the anti-bot side for you.
 Output comes back as CSV, XLSX, JSON, or Parquet.
-Outscraper does not publish a widely-listed Chrome extension as a primary interface.
-Small jobs finish in 1 to 5 minutes; larger jobs of 50,000+ records can take several hours.
-Outscraper uses granular billing where you only pay for records you successfully extract, but anything beyond the base scrape (emails, contact details, other enrichments) gets billed as separate credits.

 What does Outscraper integrate with?

-Outscraper connects to external tools through its REST API and integrates with Google Sheets, Zapier, Make, and N8N.
-There are no built-in CRM connectors; pushing data into HubSpot, Salesforce, or Pipedrive requires middleware or custom API calls.
-Lead Scrape ships with native CRM connectors for HubSpot, GoHighLevel, Pipedrive, Instantly, Smartlead, and Lemlist that work out of the box.
+Outscraper reaches other tools through its REST API, and it plugs into Google Sheets, Zapier, Make, and N8N.
+There are no built-in CRM connectors.
+Getting records into HubSpot, Salesforce, or Pipedrive means middleware or your own API calls.
+Lead Scrape ships with native connectors for HubSpot, GoHighLevel, Pipedrive, Instantly, Smartlead, Lemlist, Umbrella, and Woodpecker, which you set up once and forget about.

 How does the Outscraper API work?

-Developers access Outscraper through a REST API with single-key authentication.
-A typical call to scrape Google Maps listings follows this pattern:
+Developers work with Outscraper through a REST API that uses single-key authentication.
+A typical call to scrape Google Maps listings looks like this:

 import requests